rafacancian/java-design-patterns/README.md

 ### Strategy
 > Define uma familia de algoritmos e os encapsula tornando-os intercambiáveis.
+>> In Strategy pattern, a class behavior or its algorithm can be changed at run time.
+>> This type of design pattern comes under behavior pattern.
+>> In Strategy pattern, we create objects which represent various strategies and a context object whose behavior varies
+>> as per its strategy object.
+>> The strategy object changes the executing algorithm of the context object.

 ### Template Method
 > Define o esqueleto de um algoritmo em uma operação, postergando a implementação de alguns passos para sub-classes.